What is Erdheim-Chester Disease?

 Overview

-The majority of ECD patients are typically diagnosed between the ages of 40-70 years, although there have been cases in children too.
-ECD can affect both men and women, with approximately 60% of reported cases occurring in men and 40% in women.
+The majority of ECD patients are typically diagnosed between the ages of 40-70 years, although occurrences in children have been exceptionally reported.
+ECD can affect both men and women, with approximately 70% of reported cases occurring in men and 30% in women.

 What causes ECD?

 The exact cause of ECD is unknown.
 However, in 2016, the World Health Organization (WHO) categorized ECD as a type of blood cancer called histiocytic neoplasm.
-This recognition was due to the discovery of cancer-causing DNA changes (mutations) in the ECD tissues, specifically in the genes of the MAPK pathway, including BRAF, KRAS, MAP2K1, NRAS, etc. genes.
-The most common mutation is BRAF-V600E, which is found in 50-60% of ECD cases.
-These mutations are not believed to be in the DNA that parents transmit to their children, but rather in the cancer cells or blood cells.
+This recognition was due to the discovery of cancer-causing DNA changes (mutations) in the ECD tissues, specifically in the genes of the mitogen activating protein kinase (MAPK) pathway, including BRAF, KRAS, MAP2K1, NRAS, etc. genes.
+The most common mutation is BRAF-V600E, which is identified in about 50-60% of ECD cases.
+These mutations are not believed to be inherited through DNA from parents but are acquired during life (somatic) and occur in cancer cells or blood cells.
+Therefore, they are not considered transmissible through generations.

 What issues does ECD cause?

-ECD can affect a variety of body parts, including the long bones of the legs, skin, the tissues behind eyes, lungs, brain, pituitary gland, kidney, abdominal cavity, the heart, blood vessels, adrenal glands, and more rarely other organs.
-The specific organs involved can vary from person to person; however, the most common presentation seen in over 90% of patients with ECD is the involvement of leg bones around the knees.
-Some patients might have only one affected organ, while others might have multiple affected organs. each individual can have different clinical signs and symptoms of ECD,depending on the degree and number of organs affected
+ECD can virtually affect a variety of body parts, including the long bones of the legs and arms, skin, the tissues behind the eyes, lungs, brain, pituitary gland, the tissue around the kidneys and the ureters, abdominal cavity, the heart, blood vessels, adrenal glands, and more rarely other organs.
+The specific organs involved can vary; however, the most common presentation seen in over 90% of patients with ECD is the involvement of leg bones around the knees.
+The number of affected organs can vary between individuals, making the clinical presentation and aggressiveness differ greatly between patients.

 Brief History

-There have been a very limited number of published cases of ECD in the world since it was first described in 1930 by the Austrian pathologist, Jakob Erdheim and the American pathologist, William Chester.
+There have been a very limited number of published cases of ECD in the world since it was first described in 1930 by the Austrian pathologist Jakob Erdheim and the American pathologist William Chester.
 Since ECD is so rare and is not discussed in common medical textbooks, many doctors have never heard of it.
 It is also considered difficult to diagnose.
 For these reasons, most feel the disease is underdiagnosed.
-However, in recent years, as awareness grows, there seems to be an increasing number of diagnoses as awareness grows.
-Moreover, treatments have improved greatly with the discovery of MAPK pathway mutations which has led to the US-FDA approval of two targeted drugs, vemurafenib and cobimetinib, for patients with ECD
+However, in recent years, as awareness grows, there seems to be an increasing number of diagnoses.
+Moreover, treatments have improved dramatically with the discovery of MAPK pathway mutations, leading to the US FDA approval of two targeted drugs, vemurafenib and cobimetinib, for patients with ECD.

 What is the prognosis?

 The prognosis for ECD is variable and depends mainly on the extent and distribution of the disease.
 It ranges from asymptomatic bone lesions to multi-systemic life-threatening forms.
 Due to the discovery of targeted therapies, the prognosis of ECD has improved significantly, both in terms of mortality (the rate of deaths) and morbidity (the rate of illness).
-It is important to note that there are patients with ECD who have been living high-quality lives for decades.
-While targeted therapies like vemurafenib and cobimetinib have made it possible to control ECD, they are not curative in nature.
-With these treatments, ECD has been converted to a chronic disease.
-Patients often struggle with side effects of treatment and/or long-term effects of their disease.
+It is important to note that some patients with ECD have been living high-quality lives for decades.
+However, while targeted therapies like vemurafenib and cobimetinib have made it possible to control ECD, they are not curative in nature.
+Nevertheless, it is important to note that targeted therapies control disease in almost all patients, resulting in ECD being treated as more of a chronic disease for many.
+Patients often struggle with the side effects of treatment and/or long-term effects of their disease.
+Despite these challenges, the focus has shifted from mere survival to survivors’ quality of life over the last decades.
 The scientific field is evolving day by day, and more effective treatment strategies and guidelines to monitor patients effectively are hoped to be available in the near future.

 Contact Us